temach/reports/INR-Lab-2-ipv4-and-ipv6.md

 ### What do the headers mean?

-The headers describe how the data that is put on the wire is seen by the different layers of the OSI model and the programs working at thouse different layers.
+The headers describe how the data that is put on the wire is seen by the different layers of the OSI model and the programs working at those different layers.
 So an ethernet switch only concerns itself with the Frame and Ethernet layer which contain the MAC address of where to send the packet.
-A router (or an end machine) in addition to interpereting the Frame/Ethernet will also analyse the IPv4 header to find the destination IP and port number.
+A router (or an end machine) in addition to interpreting the Frame/Ethernet will also analyse the IPv4 header to find the destination IP and port number.
 The end computer's TCP/IP stack does the job of interpreting all the lower layers and additionally the TCP header.
 Finally in case of a Web server the nginx will interpret the HTTP header.

 ### 2. SSH to the Admin from the outside and capture the traffic (make sure to start capturing before connecting to the server)